 - Exposed to sunny, dusty, sandy, or windblown areas

 - Farmers, fishermen, and people living near the equator

 If a pterygium is small but becomes inflamed, Dr. Marvelli may prescribe lubricants or possibly a mild steroid eye drop to reduce swelling and redness, and the associated eye irritation.
 In some cases, surgical removal by an ophthalmologist is necessary.

-If you have eye irritation, Dr. Marvelli can examine you at any of his three locations, Mansfield, Colleyville/Hurst or Ft.
+If you have eye irritation, Dr. Marvelli can examine you at any of his two locations, Colleyville/Hurst or Ft.
 Worth, Texas to determine if you have this condition and what the appropriate treatment is.